 "A Biographical Sketch of the Honorable Isidore Moore", 1966 (C3754)

 0.02 cubic feet (1 folder)

-The collection contains a biographical sketch of Moore (1771-1842), an early Catholic settler in what became Perry County, MO.
-Included is information on Moore's ancestors and descendants, as well as a typescript of his will.
+The collection contains a biographical sketch of Moore (1771-1842), an early Catholic settler in what became Perry County, Missouri.
+Includes information on Moore's ancestors and descendants, as well as a typescript of his will.